 Train for a career as an emergency medical technician.
 You get a first-hand look at how to use your new knowledge and skill in the field with clinical time both in an ambulance and in the emergency room.
 This Michigan Certified Basic Emergency Medical Technician class is 274 hours (a minimum of 50 required clinical hours, ride time and in-hospital instruction).

 Students are responsible for an EMT polo, navy EMT pants, black shoes and a Garrison belt.
 Uniform requirements available at orientation.

 Prerequisites: Must be age 18 or older and have a high school diploma or GED, or have a waiver from the Program Director.
 Students also must have a physical, the Hepatitis B vaccination series started, the MMR and Varicella Zoster vaccinations, a flu shot, a negative ten-panel drug screening, a negative TB test and a current tetanus shot.
 These requirements are at the student’s expense and must be completed by the second week of class.
-A background check (no felony convictions) done by our Human Resources office is included in class cost.
+A background check (no felony convictions) done by our Human Resources office is included in the class cost.